The Working with Children and Families course provides the knowledge and skills you need to work with children and families in a range of settings.

 You will learn through a combination of work based learning, placements, lectures, seminars, workshops, external visits, directed study and independent study.
+The module teaching seeks to support the professional, work based aspect of the course and teaching frequently includes group work, resource creation, as well as case study work to support application into practice.

 You will be assessed through a combination of essays, case studies, project reports, in-class exercises, online tests, posters, preparing resources and presentations.
+Assessments aim to provide you with skills you can apply in practice alongside key academic skills.

 The entry criteria below shows the qualification range within which the University will make offers.
 Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
 Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.